paulstroot/wordpress_starter/docs/theme_setup_and_dev.md

 4. You should now see your project at http://localhost:3000.
 5. Add [Tailwind utility classes](https://tailwindcss.com/docs/utility-first) with abandon

-> Note: Running Mamp server will open the project at [localhost:3000](https://wwww.???.localhost), but running yarn dev on the theme will open up the project at localhost:3000. the localhost:3000 URL will live-reload when changes are made.
+> Note: Running Mamp server will open the project at [localhost:3000](https://wwww.???.localhost), but running yarn dev on the theme will open up the project at localhost:3000.
+You can still view the site at your localhost URL, but the localhost:3000 URL will live-reload when changes are made.

 ## Generating a Zip file of the theme